Leave a Reply Cancel reply

 Wisconsin Buys Foxconn Facility for Kenosha

 I picked up this version 4 BS lies of Trump and Scott Walker’s Imaginary Foxconn Factory on Tom Bozzo’s facebook page where I stopped to see what he had to say as of late.
 While it is a great attention grabber, a link caught my eye in Wonkette’s article leading to this America and the Foxconn Dream .
-This morning Ken Thomas has his analysis Foxconn Cashes in for $3 Billion-Plus: Analysis up.
+This morning Ken Thomas has his very thorough analysis Foxconn Cashes in for $3 Billion-Plus: Analysis up.
 The first being the wonkier, the 2nd is a Bloomberg discussion, and Ken’s is an analysis on a topic he pursues, government subsidizing business.
 And this one ???
 I am not sure yet.

 You look at the picture and you see Ryan smirking in the background, a smug looking Trump smug face, and Mr. Terry Gou in a slight bow looking directly at Trump.
 I have seen the look before.
 Typically, this look comes from an Asian associate when they have taken what they want at your expense.
 Trump has been beating the protectionist drum loudly these days when talking to our neighbors Mexico and Canada.
 He has threatened China and other countries as well.